 Schneider Electric's bets for the 2019 data centre industry

 The last twelve months have presented some seriously interesting developments in the industry.
-One trend has gained much traction, as the majority of computing and storage continues to be funneled into the largest hyperscale and centralized data centres.
+One trend has gained much traction, as the majority of computing and storage continues to be funneled into the largest hyperscale and centralized data centers.

 At Schneider Electric, we’re also are seeing a targeted move of the same Internet giants to occupy colocation facilities as tenants, deploying infrastructure and applications closer to their customers; the consumers of the data.
 This is driven somewhat by an insatiable demand for cloud computing, accompanied by the need to reduce latency and transmission costs, which has in turn, resulted in the emergence of ‘regional’ edge computing – something that could also be described as smaller, or localized, versions of ‘cloud stacks’.